Oszkar/omscs-courses/README.md

 A live version can be found at [http://oszkar.github.io/omscs-courses/](http://oszkar.github.io/omscs-courses/).
 Latest code is on `master`, live code is on `gh-pages` branch.

-I'm still fiddling around with the features and the code - as some basic stuff already works, let's call it beta stage.

 ### TODO/roadmap/planned features

 ##### ~Pre-Alpha~